javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

 # Hello, world!

-The tutorial that you're reading is about core Javascript, that is platform-independant.
+The tutorial that you're reading is about the core Javascript, that is platform-independant.
 So you'll be able to learn how to use Node.JS and other things based on that knowledge.

-But we need a working environment to run our scripts, and browser is probably a good choice.
-Also we'll use few browser-specific commands like `alert`, but will keep their amount to the minimum.
+But we need a working environment to run our scripts, and, just because this book is online, the browser is probably a good choice.
+We'll use a few browser-specific commands like `alert`, but will keep their amount to the minimum.

-So we'll start with attaching a script to the webpage.
-For other environments like Node.JS there are other, probably even easier ways to run it.
+So here we'll see how to attach a script to the webpage, that's simple enough.
+For server-side environments  you can just execute it with a command like `"node my.js"` for Node.JS.

 [cut]